 worthy of it.

-In 2017 we have begun a series of evening 'Explorations into the Wisdom of Shakespeare', led by Peter Dawkins and Saira Salmon and taking place in Stratford-upon-Avon.
+During 2017 we ran a series of five evening 'Explorations into the Wisdom of Shakespeare', in Stratford-upon-Avon, led by Peter Dawkins and Saira Salmon.
+These were video-recorded and are gradually being made available online.

 Details of all the current events can be found on the FBRT website.